MP Estate Planning UK

 How Trustees Are Appointed and Removed

-The appointment and removal of trustees are significant aspects of trust management that are governed by the trust deed and relevant laws.
-Understanding these processes is vital for ensuring that trusts are administered effectively and in accordance with the grantor’s intentions.
+The appointment and removal of trustees are significant aspects of trust management governed by the trust deed, the Trustee Act 1925, and the Trusts of Land and Appointment of Trustees Act 1996.
+Understanding these processes is vital for ensuring that trusts are administered effectively and that the family retains control over who manages their assets.

 Appointment Process